Monmouth County Fraud Charges Attorneys

 There are many types of fraud-related offenses in New Jersey, including:

-- Credit card fraud – This offense often involves credit cards that have been physically stolen, found, or loaned to a friend or family member and used beyond the authorized limit or for unauthorized purposes.
-Other scenarios include obtaining a credit card with someone else’s information, or fraudulently misrepresenting your financial condition in order to obtain a credit card.
+- Credit card fraud – This offense often involves credit cards used beyond the authorized limit or for unauthorized purposes.
+Other scenarios include obtaining a credit card with someone else’s information or fraudulently misrepresenting your financial condition in order to obtain a credit card.

 - Check fraud – It is unlawful to pass a bad check or money order when you know that it will not be honored.
-In certain situations you will be legally presumed to have known you were committing fraud, for example, if you did not have an account with the bank at the time you issued the check.
+In certain situations, you will be legally presumed to have known you were committing fraud, for example, if you did not have an account with the bank at the time you issued the check.
 The severity of the penalty depends on the value of the check.
 Checks for less than $200 may be charged as disorderly persons offenses.
-For checks up to $1,000, you may be convicted of a fourth degree crime.
-Passing a bad check up to $75,000 is a third degree crime, and larger checks can result in a conviction for a second-degree crime.
+For checks up to $1,000, you may be convicted of a fourth-degree crime.
+Passing a bad check up to $75,000 is a third-degree crime.
+Larger checks can result in a conviction for a second-degree crime.

 - Theft by deception – A person can be charged with this offense if they purposely obtain the property of another by deception.
-Examples include failure of a contractor to perform work after receiving payment, or soliciting money for a charity with the intent of keeping it for oneself.
-Penalties are determined by the value of property taken and can include significant state prison sentences.
+Examples include failure of a contractor to perform work after receiving payment and soliciting money for a charity with the intent of keeping it for oneself.
+Penalties are determined by the value of the property taken and can include significant state prison sentences.

-- Identity theft – Using someone else’s identity to obtain some benefit, including money, goods or services, is a serious crime in New Jersey.
+- Identity theft – Using someone else’s identity to obtain some benefit, including money, goods, and services, is a serious crime in New Jersey.
 Other common forms of identity theft include using someone else’s identity to obtain a loan or facilitate illegal immigration.
-Penalties vary depending on the number of victims and the value of property or money obtained.
+Penalties depend on the number of victims and the value of property or money obtained.

-- Forgery – One cannot alter or forge another person’s writing without their consent in order to defraud or injury them.
-The term “writing” is a technical legal term, and can include any type of printing, corporate securities (stocks and bonds), retail sales receipts, UPC labels, checks, credit cards or identification cards.
+- Forgery – One cannot alter or forge another person’s writing without their consent in order to defraud or injure them.
+The term “writing” is a technical legal term and can include any type of printing, corporate securities (stocks and bonds), retail sales receipts, UPC labels, checks, credit cards, or identification cards.

 - Money laundering – Money laundering is the process of disguising the source of property or money obtained through illegal activity by channeling it through a legitimate business.
-Penalties depend on the value of property involved, and can carry a sentence of ten to twenty years in prison.
+Penalties depend on the value of the property involved and can carry a sentence of ten to twenty years in prison.

 Our trial lawyers use our extensive criminal defense experience to achieve a positive outcome in every case, every time.
 We know how to challenge the admissibility of evidence and elicit favorable testimony from witnesses.
 Our savvy lawyers stay on the cutting edge of technology.
 We will locate and use any electronic data trails to your advantage.
-When possible, we work with prosecutors to arrange for sentencing alternatives (such as Pre-Trial Intervention, or PTI) so as to help you avoid jail time and a criminal record.
-We have successfully represented numerous clients charged with fraud in Monmouth, Middlesex and Ocean Counties.
-For a free consultation, call us at 866-957-5237 or contact us online today.
+When possible, we work with prosecutors to arrange for sentencing alternatives (such as Pre-Trial Intervention, or PTI) to help you avoid jail time and a criminal record.
+We have successfully represented numerous clients charged with fraud across New Jersey.
+For a free consultation, Contact Shebell & Shebell.